mai-thao/redis-playground/README.md

 1) Find the Redis container ID by executing: `docker ps -a`
 2) Execute: `docker exec -it <CONTAINER_ID> redis-cli`
 3) If successfully connected, you'll see the output: `127.0.0.1:6379> `
-4) Interact and play around with Redis!
+4) Interact and play around with Redis
+5) When you're done, log out with `exit`